OCR TOOLS

 var Ocr = new IronTesseract();

-// Add multiple languages
+// Add languages to the OCR engine

 Ocr.Language = OcrLanguage.English;

-// Path to the image
+// Define the path to the input image

 var inputFile = @"path\to\your\image.png";